tgritsaev/coursework-tabular/README.md

 # Project: hpo in tabular data

-Here I investigate the hyperparameter optimization landscape in tabular data, presence of the grokking effect, model ability to pruning and optimal hyperparameter search algorithm.
+Here I investigate losslandscapes, the presence of the grokking effect, model ability to pruning and the optimal hyperparameter search algorithm in tabular data domain.

 ## Relevant papers
 Starting points